funnut/Lisq/README.md

 Default path to your notes is `~/notesdata.txt`.

-To change it set following environment variable in your system by adding it to `~/.bashrc` or `~/.zshrc`.
+To change it, set the following environment variable in your system by adding it to `~/.bashrc` or `~/.zshrc`.

 ```export NOTES_PATH="/my/file/path/notes.txt"```